Schedule a Visit

 The more times you answered “yes,” the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-The initial goals are to relieve the muscle spasm and joint pain.
-This is usually accomplished with a pain reliever, anti-inflammatory or muscle relaxant.
+• Ease Muscle Spasms, Reduce Joint Pain: The initial goals are to relieve the muscle spasm and joint pain.
+This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
-Self-care treatments can often be effective as well and include: Resting your jaw; Keeping your teeth apart when you are not swallowing or eating; Eating soft foods; Applying ice and heat; Exercising your jaw; Practicing good posture.
+Self-care treatments can often be effective as well and include the following: Resting your jaw; Keeping your teeth apart when you are not swallowing or eating; Eating soft foods; Applying ice and heat; Exercising your jaw; Practicing good posture.

-Copyright © 2021 Robert L Adelman DMD Associates- All Rights Reserved.
+Copyright © 2026, Robert Adelman.
+All Rights Reserved.

 This website uses cookies.